The Prees Borehole and the JET Project

 When all this was complete, we could finally start the drilling operation at Prees.
 There were a few relatively minor delays, and the pandemic did not make things easier, but we finally began to drill in early November 2020.
 The drilling rig was a relatively large one and it used core barrels six metres in length.
 A continuous core was drilled using a rotating drill string and the core barrel was brought to the surface using a steel cable when it was full, which normally took around six hours.

 Teams of two geologists worked 12-hour shifts round the clock and seven days a week throughout the two month drilling operation.
 The geologists curated the core, which meant cleaning it, describing it, labelling the depths, way-up etc. and carefully placing it in one-metre core boxes for transporting back to the BGS core store at Keyworth.
-We halted drilling on 29th of December 2020 and the borehole was terminated at 656 m.
-The ‘terminal depth’ was in the Upper Triassic which meant that our objectives of drilling through the Lower Jurassic had been fulfilled.
+We halted drilling on 29 December 2020 and the borehole was terminated at 656 m.
+The ‘terminal depth’ was in the Late Triassic, which meant that our objectives of drilling through the Early Jurassic had been fulfilled.

 The JET project is primarily funded through a NERC Large Grant led by Prof Steve Hesselbo of University of Exeter.